Trustees’ legacy: From Boston to Buttermere

 The Trustees began in 1891 in response to rapid population growth and industrialisation around Boston.
 Charles Eliot, a young landscape architect, argued for the immediate preservation of ‘special bits of scenery’ within ten miles of the State House, and proposed a non-profit that could hold land for the public to enjoy ‘just as a Public Library holds books and an Art Museum holds pictures’.
 That proposal created the Trustees and set the model that inspired the National Trust movement.

-I often talk about the Trustees when I give talks about the Trust movement.
-I plan to do so again when I speak at the National Trust’s Gifts in Wills events in December.
+I often talk about the Trustees when I speak about the Trust movement.
+I plan to do so again when I address the National Trust’s Gifts in Wills events in December.
 Because, from the start this was an international conversation.

 Today the Trustees are an active INTO member.
 Peter Pinciaro and Brian Cruey attended INTO Bermuda in 2019.
 Cynthia Dittbrenner was part of the INTO Incubator in 2024.
 And Pilar Garro and Chris Moore took part in Heritage Leaders in 2025.
-There have been numerous exchanges with the National Trust and we have a new year of collaboration planned starting in 2026.
-As well as a new reciprocal visiting proposal to explore.
+There have been numerous exchanges with the National Trust over the years.
+And we have a new year of collaboration planned starting in 2026 as well as a new reciprocal visiting arrangement.

 Why this visit matters